Article cover image: March 2025 distribution: top facts and figures

 Where does this money come from?
 The three biggest sources are different income streams from the Copyright Licensing Agency (CLA), followed by Italian TV broadcasts and income from the Educational Recording Agency in the UK.

 We also paid members £516,564.16 for international Public Lending Right (PLR).
 PLR schemes typically pay authors when their works are lent out by libraries, although the exact nature of PLR schemes differ on a country-by-country basis.
-While PLR for UK library loans is administered by the British Library, we collect money on behalf of UK authors for PLR schemes outside the UK.
+While PLR for UK and Ireland library loans is administered by the British Library, we collect money on behalf of UK authors for PLR schemes outside the UK.